Oligohydramnios (Low Amniotic Fluid)

 Managing Oligohydramnios During the First Trimester

-Reduced amniotic fluid during this period is a rare finding, and information regarding the causes of this diagnosis are equally as rare.
-Serial ultrasounds are helpful for following the natural history of the pregnancy, and help to generate a plan for care of oligohydramnios following the diagnosis.
+Reduced amniotic fluid during the first trimester is a rare finding, and information regarding the causes of this diagnosis are equally as rare.
+Serial ultrasounds are helpful for following the natural history of the pregnancy, and they help to generate a plan for care of the condition following the diagnosis.

 Managing Oligohydramnios During the Second Trimester

 Management and prognosis of oligohydramnios during the second trimester depend on the cause and severity of lowered amniotic fluid volume.
 In amniotic fluid levels that border on normal, prognosis is typically positive.
 Medical professionals typically recommend serial ultrasounds to determine if the condition is stable, resolved, or has progressed into more severe oligohydramnios or fetal growth restriction.
 More severe oligohydramnios in the second trimester may cause fetal complications or pregnancy loss.

 Managing Oligohydramnios During the Third Trimester

-Due to the risk of adverse outcome, cases of oligohydramnios during the third trimester can result in serious injury to the baby.
-Due to this risk, pregnant women with oligohydramnios should undergo assessment of acute and long term fetal conditions at each prenatal visit.
-Again, the frequency of the testing is dependent on the amniotic fluid volume and the trend of decreasing fluid levels.
+Cases of oligohydramnios during the third trimester can result in serious injury to the baby.
+Due to this risk, pregnant women with oligohydramnios should undergo assessment of acute and long-term fetal conditions at each prenatal visit.
+The frequency of the testing is dependent on the amniotic fluid volume and the trend of decreasing fluid levels.
 Refer to the “Monitoring Oligohydramnios During Pregnancy” section for more information.

 Oligohydramnios and Medical Malpractice